 Hanks Confirms 6 Active COVID-19 Cases at State Prison, Most at Psych Units: Article from the New Hampshire Center for Public Interest Journalism highlighting the plight of individuals with mental illness in the psychiatric unit of the prison who have not been convicted of a crime, November 2020.

 The GAINS Center focuses on expanding access to services for people with mental and/or substance use disorders who come into contact with the adult criminal justice system.

-Freethink: Should Police Respond to Mental Health Crises?
-This YouTube video exploring non-police and co-police responses to individuals with MI in crisis.
+This YouTube video exploring non-police and co-police responses to individuals with mental illness in crisis.
 Please note this video contains some graphic content.

 Emptying the 'New Asylums': A Beds Capacity Model to Reduce Mental Illness Behind Bars Treatment Advocacy Center, January 2017.